Ways to bring on labour

+If you're overdue you may be wondering if there is anything you can do to get things going.
 You’ve probably heard stories from other people about a range of different remedies you can try to help bring on labour.
 Please be really careful and talk to your midwife before you try any of the techniques listed here.

-Go for a gentle walk
+Go for a gentle stroll

 You can get hold of birthing balls quite cheaply and they’re very useful during pregnancy and labour, providing gentle support for your body.